ajchili/sync/README.md

 ## Getting Started

 ### Hosting a Room
 To host a room, you will need to have two things, [Node.js](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/en/).
 These are required dependencies that must be installed.
-Once both Node.js and yarn are installed, you can no follow these steps.
+Once both Node.js and yarn are installed, you can now follow these steps.
 1. Clone/download the repository
 2. cd into the downloaded repository
 3. Run `yarn` within the directory